Rural Development Contracts - Rural Priorities (2007-14)

 The Rural Priorities scheme is part of the Scotland Rural Development Programme 2007-13 (SRDP).

-Scottish Government has announced on 20 September 2013 that land managers will be offered 1 year extensions for all Rural Priorities agri-environment contracts which end in 2013.
+Scottish Government has offered 1 year extensions for all Rural Priorities agri-environment contracts which ended in December 2013.
 This includes contracts on SSSIs or Natura sites.
-If you are eligible for an extension you will be contacted by Scottish Government in autumn 2013.

 More information on Rural Priorities

 Since 2008, the Rural Priorities scheme has offered land managers a share of almost £800 million to help deliver environmental, social and economic benefits to rural Scotland.
-Full details of Rural Priorities, including how to apply, can be found on the Scottish Government website .
+More information can be found on the Scottish Government website .

 Rural Development Contracts - Land Managers' Options